nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ### Nuxeo Configuration

-The ARender connector relies on the JWT authentication.
+The ARender connector relies on a [JWT](https://jwt.io/) to request an OAuth2 token for authentication (See [OAuth2]({{page page='using-oauth2'}}) documentation page for more information).
 You need to define a secret `nuxeo.jwt.secret` in your `nuxeo.conf` to enable it.

+Authentication from ARender to Nuxeo relies on a shared secret between the two applications.
+This secret is defined with the property `nuxeo.arender.secret` in your `nuxeo.conf`.

+{{#> callout type='info' heading='Shared secret environment variable'}}
+If using the docker image for the ARender previewer, you can also define this shared secret through an environment variable `nuxeoArenderSecretEnv`.
+{{/callout}}

 If your ARender rendition server doesn't run on same host than Nuxeo's Tomcat, you can change the ARender rendition URL by setting `arender.server.rendition.hosts` in your `nuxeo.conf` (default value is `http://localhost:8761`).